 The bacteria are able to capture short nucleic acid sequences from invading pathogens and integrate them in the CRISPR loci amidst the repeats.
 Small RNAs, produced by transcription of these loci, can then guide a set of bacterial endonucleases to cleave the genomes of invading pathogens.

-Definition: CRISPR/Cas9 is an RNA-guided gene-editing platform derived from streptococcus pyogenes that makes use of a endonuclease (Cas9) and a synthetic guide RNA to introduce a double strand break at a specific location within the genome.
+Definition: CRISPR/Cas9 is an RNA-guided gene editing platform derived from streptococcus pyogenes using an endonuclease (Cas9) and synthetic guide RNA to introduce a double strand break at a specific location within the genome.

-In the lab editing is achieved by transfecting a cell with the Cas9 protein along with a specially designed guide RNA (gRNA) that directs the cut through hybridization with its matching genomic sequence.
-When the cell repairs that break, errors can occur to generate a knockout of that gene or additional modifications can be introduced.
+In the laboratory, editing is achieved by transfecting a cell with the Cas 9 protein along with a specially designed guide RNA (gRNA) that directs the cut through hybridization with its matching genomic sequence.
+When the cell repairs that break, errors can occur to generate a gene knockout or additional genetic modifications can be introduced.
 Our CRISPR technology is particularly good for the efficient generation of complete knockout of genes on multiple alleles.

-Horizon has licensed IP from Harvard University, the Broad Institute and ERS Genomics with the goal of being able to ensure that we will be able to offer uninterrupted use of this technology to our customers.
+Horizon has licensed IP from Harvard University, the Broad Institute and ERS Genomics with the goal of being able to ensure that we will be able to offer uninterrupted use of CRISPR-Cas9 technologies to our customers.

 The team at Horizon Discovery can provide a range of services based around this genome editing technology including: